peterpih/WilliamCargilfield/20151119 Book - Kipper And The Giant.md

 Kipper helped the villagers to mend their houses.
 He put back the broken roofs.
 "Good old Kipper," everyone said.
-"The giant threw thie big stone at us," said the people.
+"The giant threw this big stone at us," said the people.
 "We don't want it here.
 Can you put it outside the village?"
 "Yes," said Kipper, "I'll try."
 He picked up the stone and took it outside the village.
-"Goold old Kipper!" everyone called.
+"Good old Kipper!" everyone called.
-All the peopl liked Kipper.
+All the people liked Kipper.
 "Thank you," they said.
 "You have helped us a lot."
 The village band played for him.